Home - Vegetables - Beans - Spiced Chickpea Salad with Tahini and Pita Crunch

 Ingredients for making a chickpea salad, including cherry tomatoes, canned chickpeas, jalapeno pepper, red onion, tahini, ground spices and fresh limes.

-• Pita chips: Since soft pita bread is a classic accompaniment for Mediterranean salads with chickpeas, as well as hummus, I thought it would be fun to mix in pita chips to add some tasty crunch to the salad.
-Use your favorite brand or make your own with stale pita bread (see recipe notes below).
+• Pita chips: Soft pita bread is a classic accompaniment for Mediterranean salads with chickpeas, as well as hummus, so I thought it would be fun to mix in pita chips to add crunch to the salad.
+Any sturdy store-bought brand works — you want something with enough thickness to hold up against the dressing.
+If you have stale pita bread sitting around, the homemade version in the recipe notes is worth the ten minutes.

 Chickpea salad mixed with sliced tomatoes, cilantro and feta cheese in a serving bowl.